theorangepotato/programming-languages-2019/Lab1-Lambda-Calculus/README.md

 ## Homework: From LambdaNat1 to LambdaNat2 (successor)

-Try to pick up everything from the last observation.
+Try to pick up from the last observation.
 Work yourself through the Work Cycle to produce a new version `LambdaNat2` and see whether you can get the following output

     echo "(\x.S x) S 0" | stack exec LambdaNat-exe